0xtejas/initHTB.py/readme.md

 # TODO

-1. Convert the existing code to class based
-2. Use error handling
-3. Open new default terminal unless specified the terminal name in the `config.json`.
+1. Open new default terminal unless specified the terminal name in the `config.json`.

     - If `config.json` has `tmux` set `True` then open the terminal in the `parent_directory` with tmux. and run `openvpn` in `window 1`.